earthscopeoceans/automaid/README.md

 automaid -- a Python package to process MERMAID files

-Written by Sebastien Bonnieux.
+Originally written by Sebastien Bonnieux.
-Maintained by Joel D. Simon (jdsimon@princeton.edu) and Frederik J. Simons
+Later maintained by Joel D. Simon and Frederik J. Simons.
+Currently maintained and extended by Joel D. Simon (jdsimon@princeton.edu) for EarthScope-Oceans.

-This program convert raw data transmitted by Mermaid instruments to classify datas, correct clock drifts, interpolate float position and then generate seismic SAC files, plot seismic events and dives and generate KML files.
+This program converts raw data transmitted by Mermaid instruments to classify their data, correct clock drifts, interpolate float positions, generate seismic SAC and miniSEED files, plot seismic events and dives, and generate KML files.

 ### 1. INSTALLATION